zwelshman/Twitter_sentiment/README.md

 To Do:</br>
+1. create config file for db connections</br>
+2. update database code from current sqlite implemenation to postgreSQL </br>
-3. update front end to match website</br>
+2. update front code end to match website </br>
-4. create config file</br>